API requests use the X-API-Key header as the canonical credential shape. The TypeScript SDK sends that header when you pass apiKey to ApiClient.

 Send the API key

-For SDK integrations, pass the key when constructing the client:
+For Quickstart with TypeScript SDK, pass the key when constructing the client:

 import { ApiClient } from '@cns-labs/agreements-api-client';